letsencrypt/hashicorp-lessons/README.md

 Note: you may have observed a downtime of about 5 seconds between when the `server` task being stopped and when it was started again.
-This is the default wait time between stop and start operations and it's entirely cofigurable on a per Job basis.
+This is the default wait time between stop and start operations and it's entirely configurable on a per Job basis.